Becoming A Franchisor Is Not Easy In Any Way

-First, and foremost, PLEASE accept that building a solid franchise company is neither a straight forward job nor a natural extension of successful entrepreneurship.
-Becoming a franchisor is an extremely slippery slope to climb, and as a matter of fact, we’ll go as far as to say that it probably has the highest attrition rate of any business you can enter.
-Many people believe that the food industry has the highest failure rate, but believe us, franchising has it beat by a mile.
+Building a solid franchise company is not a normal business proposition or a natural extension of successful entrepreneurship.
+Franchising a business is a slippery slope to climb.
+And, we’ll go as far as to say that it has an extremely high attrition rate.
+Most fail trying to do it.
+Many believe that the food industry has the highest failure rate, but believe us, franchising has it beat by a mile.
 Think about it.
 In the food business, if your stove breaks down, you call for technical support; if the cook burns the meat, you get a new cook (and new meat).

 OK, those examples are childish compared to a real food operation, but still, help is available for overcoming most problems.
 In the franchise business, franchisors face very different and difficult issues with people, systems, distribution, sales, support and again, people.
 And even with expert help, new franchisors encounter many pitfalls along the way.

 I’m a successful business person.
 I can build a successful franchise.

 The common thinking that gets so many new franchisors in trouble is this: “I’m a successful entrepreneur, and therefore I’ve learned to overcome the obstacles in my business.”
 Yes, the successful entrepreneur has overcome numerous obstacles, but franchising is NOT their business, not their expertise.
 This is an incredibly important concept to recognize, accept and then deal with.
 It’s at the heart of almost every franchise failure.